katsuhirohonda/simple-aicommits/README.md

 - Rust 1.65 or higher
 - Git installed and in your PATH
-- An Anthropic API key
+- API keys for the AI providers you want to use

 ## Environment Variables

-- `ANTHROPIC_API_KEY`: Required.
+- `ANTHROPIC_API_KEY`: Required for Claude.
 Your Anthropic API key.
 - `ANTHROPIC_MODEL`: Optional.
 The Claude model to use (defaults to "claude-3-5-haiku-20241022").
+- `OPENAI_API_KEY`: Required for OpenAI.
+Your OpenAI API key.
+- `OPENAI_MODEL`: Optional.
+The OpenAI model to use (defaults to "gpt-4o-mini").
+- `GEMINI_API_KEY`: Required for Gemini.
+Your Gemini API key.
+- `GEMINI_MODEL`: Optional.
+The Gemini model to use (defaults to "gemini-1.5-flash").

 ## License